 There two main ways to buy museum tickets in Tokyo — in person or online.
 However, not all museums offer both, so it pays to check in advance.

-Buying tickets online is a whole other affair, with individual museums often having different systems.
-Broadly speaking, you either buy a ticket online through a museum’s official website, or through a third-party provider like Klook.
+Buying tickets online is a whole other affair, because individual museums have different systems.
+Broadly speaking, you either buy a ticket online through a museum’s official website, or through a third-party provider.
 Then, you’ll either receive an e-ticket or a ticket voucher that you’ll need to redeem at a ticket counter or vending machine for a physical ticket.
 In most cases, you can pay for your online ticket with a credit card or e-money, but in some cases you’ll need to pay at a convenience store.
 Again, all this depends a lot on individual museums.

 Discounts and passes for Tokyo museums

 So, what about saving money?
-Well, there are few ways you can save money on tickets for Tokyo museums.
+Well, there are a few ways you can save money on museum tickets in Tokyo.
 The first way is to hunt for discounts.
 There are a whole bunch of different discounts floating around that vary between museums, but some of the most common ones are:

-• Online discounts: As we mentioned earlier, some museums offer discounts if you buy tickets online.
+• Online discounts: Some museums offer discounts if you buy tickets online.
 The savings are usually only a few hundred yen

-• Student discounts: These are for students at Japanese high schools, vocational colleges, or universities.
-Occasionally, these discounts are extended to foreign university students.
-You will always be asked to show your student ID.
-Student discounts can range from a few hundred yen to 50% off
+• Student discounts: For students at high schools, vocational colleges, or universities.
+You will always be asked to show your student ID*.
+Student discounts range from a few hundred yen to 50% off

-• Group discounts: These are usually for big groups — we’re talking 10, 15, or 20+ people.
+• Group discounts: For big groups — we’re talking 10, 15, or 20+ people.
 The discount varies, but might work out to a few hundred yen per person

-• Partner organization/package discounts: Some museums might team up with other nearby museums or attractions to offer discounts.
-A few hundred yen off if you show your ticket from a participating attraction, or package tickets for several attractions are common
+• Partner organization/package discounts: Some museums team up with other nearby attractions to offer discounts.
+Common discounts are a few hundred yen off if you show your ticket from a participating attraction, or combo tickets for several attractions

 There are also several passes that give free or discounted entry to participating museums.
 These include the Grutto Pass, the Tokyo Pass, and the Ticket of Museums around Tokyo Station.